California Hostile Work Environment Lawyer

 In order to establish a hostile work environment, the plaintiff must prove each of the following elements by a preponderance of evidence:

-- The plaintiff was subjected to slurs, insults, jokes, verbal comments or physical contact or intimidation of a discriminatory or harassing nature.
+- The plaintiff was subjected to slurs, insults, jokes, verbal comments, non-consensual physical contact or intimidation of a discriminatory or harassing nature.

 - The conduct was unwelcome.